 From Rome, the delegation proceeded to Vienna, the capital of Austria, where His Holiness was accorded State and Ecclesiastical receptions.
 The President of Austria & Lord Mayor of Vienna accorded warm welcome to the Church dignitaries.
 Here, H.H The Patriarch was awarded the title of 'Protector of Pro Oriente'.
 They later left for Brussels (Capital of Belgium) where the Syrian Orthodox Diaspora welcomed the delegation which included representatives from India.
 From Belgium the delegation moved to Ensehede (Holland), the Headquarters of the Arch-diocese of central Europe.
 Here St. Aphrem's Monastery, located on the Dutch side of the German border and spread over a vast expanse of nearly fifty acres of Land, was consecrated on 7th July 1984.
 This most solemn function was attended by the Syrian Orthodox people from Europe, numbering about 15,000.
 His Beatitude the Catholicose of the East, Metropolitans from United States, Sweden, Turkey and the Middle East and Cardinals, Archbishops and bishops from other denominations, too were present.
 After completing the visits successfully, His Beatitude returned to Kerala in July 1984.
 The Malankara Church accorded a warm reception to their Primate.

 Left:-The Patriarch accompanied by the Catholicos, the diocesan bishop Mor Yulius Yeshu Çiçek and

 other Metropolitans arrives for the consecration of St. Aphrem Monastery in Holland.

 |Source: The Quest for Unity & The Hidden Pearl|

-Foundation of the Theological Seminary
+Opening of a new Theological Seminary

 |Bava laying the foundation stone for the M.S.O.T Theological Seminary at Udayagiri|